gnunn-gitops/cluster-config/README.md

 A helm chart managed by kustomize is used to generate the list of Argo CD Applications using the [App of App](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern as well as a cluster-config AppProject.
 I had originally used kustomize to manage the Argo CD Applications directly but this generated a lot of yaml and made overriding applications for specific clusters much more verbose then necessary.
 This is an example of where templating is a more optimum solution then patching.

-In the bootstrap _base_ and cluster _overlays_ (`bootstrap/overlays/<cluster-name>`) there is a `kustomization.yaml` file along with a `values.yaml` file where we use kustomize to output the artifacts from a `helm template`.
+In the bootstrap _base_ and cluster _overlays_ (`bootstrap/overlays/<cluster-name>`) there is a `kustomization.yaml` file along with a `values.yaml` file where we use kustomize to generate the Application manifests from a `helm template`.

 This helm chart is run independently at each layer and is aggregated by higher levels.
-So for example my `local.home` cluster, which is one of my bare-metal servers in my homelab, has an application tree that aggregates as follows:
+So for example my `local.home` cluster, which is one of my bare-metal servers in my homelab, has an application tree that aggregatesm Applications as follows:

 `base` > `local` > `local.home`

-At each layer the helm chart is run for that layer and generates the Application manifests for that layer.
-With each layer, kustomize can be used to override a lower level Application and point it to a cluster specific version by using kustomize to change it's path and/or repo via a patch.
+At each layer the helm chart is run for that layer and generates the Application manifests for that specific layer.
+The nice thing with this approach is group or cluster specific changes is easy, kustomize can be used to override a lower level layer's Application(s) and point it to a cluster specific version simply by patching it's path and/or repo.

 The `clusters/overlays/<cluster-name>/components` consists of components that are specific to this cluster or is cluster-specific overriden version of manifests from the _components_ folder.
 So at the bootstrap level, if the _base_ has an application pointing to manfiests in _components_, this can be overriden in the cluster specific bootstrap by patching it to point to the version in `clusters/overlays/<cluster-name>/components`.